yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 <br />
-First of all, it should be noted that both Bitcoin and Ethereum themselves are DAOs, much as TheDAO is.
+First of all, it should be noted that both Bitcoin and Ethereum themselves are DAOs, just as TheDAO is.
 Some claim that Bitcoin and Ethereum are in competition with each other.
 Thus, the Ethereum community would be wise to note that there is probably a distributed Sybil attack in social media to confuse Ethereum while it is vulnerable.